 - Camping mat – These take up a bit more room and weigh a little more, but you don’t have to spend time blowing them up.

 Personally I wouldn’t go out without my blow up mattress.
 A good nights sleep is worth the extra pound!
-Now none of these comfortable bedding are going to be like sleeping on a Saatva Martress or in some luxury hotel, but they will get you by.
+Now none of these comfortable bedding are going to be like sleeping on a luxury hotel bed, but they will get you by.

 This one is quite simple.
 Find a tent that is going to protect you from the weather.
 Simple as that.
 Don’t skimp on it.
 You don’t want water coming into the tent.
 You don’t want to freeze your ass off because your tent lets a breeze in.
 Here’s a quick guide to picking a good tent.